MDGrey33/Nur/README.md

   - The bot collects the conversation data and based on it:
   - Proposes new documents
   - Upgrades the leaderboard with the top contributors

+- Refactor
+  - Move everything network to a network package
+    - organize network functions into objects

+- Enable function calling for context retrieval

+- Build an algorythm that uses AI to manage retrieval cleanup and volume optimization locally

+- Add credibility rating to database